ux-at-icfnext/cwig/pages/patterns/side-naviagtion.md

  Hierarchical, vertical navigation to place at the side of a page.
 usa-link: https://designsystem.digital.gov/components/side-navigation/
 specification: |
-    on click of links displays destination in current window on hover display hover state
+    OnClick/OnTap of links displays destination in current window on hover display hover state
 schema:
   - fieldname: heading